|Mr S Atkin||Faculty Leader (PE and Creative Arts)|

 - Lead healthy, active lives

 Extra-curricular sporting activities are a huge part of life at Fisher More.
 All students are encouraged to further develop their skills or try out new sports.
 Extra-curricular activities are for everyone, regardless of skill level.
-The well-equipped department consists of a four badminton court sports hall, climbing wall, trampolines, fitness suite, theory classroom and the exciting new development of a floodlit 3G astro turf.
+The well-equipped department consists of a state of the art 3G football pitch, four badminton court Sports Hall, climbing wall, trampolines, and a fitness suite.
 These facilities and an extensive extra-curricular programme enable our students to forge links with many community clubs.

-Students are taught in mixed ability groups throughout Year 7 and have two hour-long PE lessons a week.
+Students are taught in mixed ability groups throughout Year 7 and have two 50 minute long PE lessons a week.
 During the autumn term all classes experience taster sessions in a variety of sports.
 All students also participate in a variety of fitness tests throughout the first term.
 During spring and summer terms classes study two different sports a week for approximately six weeks each.

 Years 8 and 9